Showing posts with label Maintaining Cost Effectiveness. Show all posts

 • Demand Management: Research shows that every £1.00 an organisation spends on supply management returns £6.77.
 By decreasing demand, an organisation can achieve the highest cost savings by reducing overall product or service consumption, which can reduce or eliminate hidden costs.
 This is especially important when considering products like laptops, smartphones, or the leasing of company vehicles.

-• Staff Skills: Spending on training Staff to become more empowered and make better decisions for an organisation can improve the bottom line over the long run.
-For instance, investing in enhancing negotiation skills can make for better supplier relationships and easier contract management.
+• Staff Skills: Training staff to become more empowered and make better decisions for an organisation can improve the bottom line over the long run.
+For instance, enhancing negotiation skills can improve supplier relationships and contract management.
 Employees are an organisation’s biggest asset, so investing in them and their professional development is in the organisation’s best interest.

-• Technology: Using e-purchasing software and other technology to communicate more speedily and efficiently with the supply chain will give improved access to supplier catalogues, ensuring a better range of product choices, ultimately leading to increased savings.
+• Technology: Using e-purchasing software and other technology to communicate more speedily and efficiently with the supply chain will improve access to supplier catalogues, ensure a better range of product choices, and ultimately lead to increased savings.

-• Inventory Levels: Having high stock levels in a warehouse will not make any profit and costs to store it.
+• Inventory Levels: High stock levels in a warehouse will not generate profit and incur storage costs.
 The longer the stock sits, the more deteriorated it becomes, with a higher chance of obsolescence.
-Maintaining a close eye on inventory levels ensures it rotates with the first in, first out principle to reduce waste.
+Maintaining a close eye on inventory levels ensures it rotates with the first-in, first-out principle to reduce waste.

 As organisations face ever-increasing cost management issues, they must review their current and future spending requirements.
 Not conducting a financial review will incur costs 7 – 9% (£2.1M - £2.7M) higher than the open market within a £30M annual budget, thus increasing the organisation’s internal cost inflation rate.
 Over a typical four-year Framework Agreement or Contract budget of £120M, an organisation’s costs will increase by £9.3M - £11.2M.